What are the 3-A Sanitary Standards and Best Practices?

 There is a learning curve for understanding and applying 3-A Sanitary Standards and 3-A Sanitary Practices.
 No company should attempt to attain compliance without expert help from someone with lots of experience.
 This caution applies to everyone involved, not just manufacturers and processors but also sanitarians.

-Once compliance has been achieved, however, it’s possible to demonstrate the accomplishment with a 3-A Symbol.
+Once compliance has been achieved, however, it’s possible to demonstrate the accomplishment with a 3-A Sanitary Symbol.
 This registered mark tells the world that equipment meets 3-A Sanitary Standards.
 Although voluntary, use of the symbol must be authorized by 3-A SSI.

 Having the 3-A Symbol is a significant achievement.
 It does mean something because it has been independently verified that the holder of the symbol has met 3-A standards.
 It also serves another important function: demonstrating to food processors that equipment meets respected standards.

-Ensuring safety: Everyone Wins
+Ensuring Safety with Good Sanitary Practices: Everyone Wins

 There are no losers when equipment manufacturers, food processors and sanitarians all work for compliance with the highest sanitary standards and best practices.
 3-A SSI makes process easier with: